polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

     !!! note
         You need to specify this identifier to enable other nodes to connect.
 In this case, the `Local node identity` is `12D3KooWG393uX82rR3QgDkZpb7U8StzuRx9BQUXCvWsP1ctgygp`.

-4. Open a new terminal and start the second validator using the bob account.
+4. Open a new terminal and start the second validator using the bob account

       The command is similar to the command used to start the first node, with a few crucial differences.